 This project reinforced something I carry into every healthcare and enterprise design engagement: the interface is not neutral.
 A claims screen that shows accurate data but explains nothing is not a neutral experience — it is an experience that works for some users and fails others along predictable lines.
 Designing for comprehension, not just accuracy, is an ethical position as much as a design one.

 The work also sharpened my instinct for emotional context in functional design.
 A billing interface is not just a transaction tool.
 It arrives in people's lives during moments of physical vulnerability and financial stress.
-The "Kaiser saved you" callout, the plain-language phase explanation, the deductible progress bar — these are not decorative.
+The plain-language cost explanation, the deductible phase tracker, the appeal guidance on denied claims — these are not decorative.
 They are the design doing its most important work.